 Some of the drawbacks of requiring consent are easy to identify.
-For example, generating consent is a slow, difficult, and cumbersome process.5 It creates endless bottlenecks, provides many veto points, and invites strategic hold-out behavior, all of which make agreement more difficult.
-Even when it is achieved, consent is often reached only by weakening the content of an agreement.6 "The prevailing practice of seeking consensus or near-unanimity to adopt a convention has not only led to drawn-out negotiations, but also to highly ambiguous or empty provisions, undermining what is needed to ensure the establishment of an effective international legal regime."7
+For example, generating consent is a slow, difficult, and cumbersome process.
+It creates endless bottlenecks, provides many veto points, and invites strategic hold-out behavior, all of which make agreement more difficult.
+Even when it is achieved, consent is often reached only by weakening the content of an agreement.
+"The prevailing practice of seeking consensus or near-unanimity to adopt a convention has not only led to drawn-out negotiations, but also to highly ambiguous or empty provisions, undermining what is needed to ensure the establishment of an effective international legal regime."

-4 It has to be noted at the outset that even when international law requires consent, there are plenty of other ways in which states attempt to influence each other.
-A state might offer foreign aid in exchange for political support, it might threaten to retaliate if another state refuses to cooperate, or it might attempt to influence the behavior of other states in any number of other ways.
-This is the stuff of international relations, and it takes place alongside and intertwined with the international legal system.
-There is no clear line separating "law" from "politics," and the former does not exist apart from the latter.
-Nevertheless, I choose to focus on international law because, while the absence of international law does not mean the absence of international interaction or even international rules, it does establish background rules of permissiveness.
+rules of permissiveness.
 States can do as they wish, as long as they do not violate a rule of international law.
 S.S.
 "Lotus" (Fra. v.
 Turk.), 1927, P.C.I.J.
 (Ser.
 A), No. 10, 18.
 Thus, for example, an upriver state can pollute a river without violating a rule of international law.
 It is only if the states enter into some form of international agreement that this behavior might be prohibited.
 (More generally, customary international law, general principles of law, and jus cogens norms may also constrain behavior).
 The downriver state can, of course, try to bribe, cajole, coerce, and shame the upriver state into changing its behavior, but having the legal entitlement to pollute gives the upriver state a stronger negotiating position - it is able to pollute unless it is persuaded to do otherwise.
 See Treaty Between the United States and Great Britain Relating to Boundary Waters between the United States and Canada, Jan.
 11, 1909, 36 Stat.
 2449 (hereinafter "Boundary Waters Treaty").
 In other words, though the rights provided by international law are rarely immutable, they can have a major effect on outcomes.